Azure/Azure-Proactive-Resiliency-Library/docs/content/services/storage/azure-netapp-files/_index.md

 <br><br>

-### ANF-2 - Use standard network feature for Production in Azure NetApp Files
+### ANF-2 - Use standard network features for Production in Azure NetApp Files

 **Category: Networking**